 Built-in barbecues are sometimes called barbecue islands and are one of the structures that help make up an outdoor kitchen.
 They’re often one of the more expensive items, but chances are if you’re interested in this amenity, you’re serious about your built-in barbecue grill and want to know more about them before making the essential decisions: What type of grill do I get?
-How do I choose which one is right for me?
+How do I choose the right built-in grill for me?
 How do I maintain an outdoor grill?

 There are three different types of built-in barbecues you can choose from: Gas, charcoal, or electric.
 Each comes with its own set of pros and cons, often boiling down to what you can afford or what type of grill you prefer.